-Note: The Bluetooth feature is optional.
+Note: The Bluetooth feature is available only on some models.

-The Bluetooth feature does not work
+The Bluetooth feature does not work.

 - Enable the Bluetooth feature in the Setup Utility program.
-See "Starting the Setup Utility program" on page 29.
-Then, follow the instructions on the screen. - Turn on the Bluetooth radios. - 1.
+Refer to "Using the Setup Utility program" on page 33. - Turn on the Bluetooth radios. - 1.
 Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu.
-Right-click Computer, and then click Properties. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
-Click Device Manager.
+Right-click Computer, and then click Properties. - For Windows 10: Right-click the Start button to open the Start context menu. - Click Device Manager.
 Type the administrator password or provide confirmation if prompted. - 3.
-Right-click the Bluetooth radios under Bluetooth Radios and click Enable. - · Enable the Bluetooth adapter. - 1.
+Right-click the Bluetooth radios under Bluetooth Radios and click Enable. - Enable the Bluetooth adapter. - 1.
 Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
 Click Control Panel.
-View Control Panel using Large icons or Small icons, and then click Network and Sharing Center → Change adapter settings. - 3.
+View Control Panel by Large icons or Small icons, and then click Network and Sharing Center → Change adapter settings. - 3.
 Right-click the Bluetooth adapter icon and click Enable. - Update or reinstall the Bluetooth driver.
-See "Keeping your computer current" on page 22.
+Refer to "Keeping your computer current" on page 24.

-Sound does not come from the Bluetooth headset or headphones
+No sound comes from the Bluetooth headset or headphones.

-Solution: Set the Bluetooth headset or headphones as the default device.
+Set the Bluetooth headset or headphones as the default device.